|On this page…|

 Select the Subsystem block and create a subsystem mask, e.g., by pressing Ctrl+M.

-In the Parameters & Dialog tab of the Mask Editor, drag five edit boxes into the Parameters group and specify these parameters.
+In the Parameters & Dialog tab of the Mask Editor, drag six Edit boxes into the Parameters group and specify these parameters.

-In the Initialization tab of the Mask Editor, enter the initialization code for the xsection variable and click OK:
+In the Initialization tab of the Mask Editor, define the cross-section coordinates and assign them to MATLAB variable CS:

 |Color||[0.85 0.45 0]|